BE/CS/CNS/Bi 191ab: Biomolecular Computation

 even more computing.]

-- Biochemistry & combinatorial CRNs -- 4 lectures (tools: DACCAD)
+- Biochemistry & combinatorial CRNs -- 2 lectures (tools: reaction schema simulator for Mathematica)

-- Jan 28: the central dogma and enzymes of molecular biology, engineering synthetic gene regulatory networks
+- Feb 12: the central dogma and enzymes of molecular biology, computing with strings, reaction schema.

 [optional refs on